Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/readme.md

 * [Change feature layer renderer](Maui.Samples/Samples/Layers/ChangeFeatureLayerRenderer) - Change the appearance of a feature layer with a renderer.
 * [Change sublayer renderer](Maui.Samples/Samples/Layers/ChangeSublayerRenderer) - Apply a renderer to a sublayer.
 * [Colormap renderer](Maui.Samples/Samples/Layers/RasterColormapRenderer) - Apply a colormap renderer to a raster.
+* [Configure clusters](Maui.Samples/Samples/Layers/ConfigureClusters) - Add client side feature reduction on a point feature layer that is not pre-configured with clustering.
 * [Control annotation sublayer visibility](Maui.Samples/Samples/Layers/ControlAnnotationSublayerVisibility) - Use annotation sublayers to gain finer control of annotation layer subtypes.
 * [Create and save KML file](Maui.Samples/Samples/Layers/CreateAndSaveKmlFile) - Construct a KML document and save it as a KMZ file.
 * [Create feature collection layer (Portal item)](Maui.Samples/Samples/Layers/FeatureCollectionLayerFromPortal) - Create a feature collection layer from a portal item.